Assistant Professor, Acupuncture and Oriental Medicine

 He also studied Kampo Herbal Medicine in Tokyo Japan, sponsored by the Tsumura Company, and was appointed as the first American to the Japanese Oriental Medicine Society.

-Dr. Yurasek has delivered papers and presentations at national meetings and conventions, including the Society of Acupuncture Research and the American Academy of Medical Acupuncture.
+Dr. Yurasek has delivered papers and presentations at national meetings and conventions, including the Society for Acupuncture Research, the Midwest Pain Society, the American Academy of Medical Acupuncture.
 He has served on the Board of Directors of the American Association of Body Therapies of Asia, the National Qi Gong Association, and the American Board of Eastern Medicine.
 He has also taught as Visiting Professor at the Chinese Academy of Chinese Medical Science in Beijing, China, and is a guest lecturer for Certified Natural Health Practitioners (CNHP).
 In 2000, he took over publishing The Oriental Medicine Journal, and continued in that capacity until 2009 as both editor and a contributing writer.

 Regarding his personal interests, Dr. Yurasek says: "In the past I have raised and showed prized Rhodesian Ridgeback dogs, mountain-climbed, ice-climbed, and canoed and rafted the Wolf River and Red River Gorge.
 Having played rugby for area teams for 8 years, I muse about bringing it back to National University!"